meepak/connect/README.md

 Ability to send messages to connections.
 Drawer:

-Profile: Ability to update user's profile information.
+Manage: Ability to update user's profile information.
 Settings: Ability to manage user's settings, such as notifications and privacy.
 Help: Ability to access help and support information.
 Features: